MartinPaulEve/meTypeset/README.md

 Transform the docx document.xml to intermediary TEI format Rip out the media directory from the docx (if it exists) Transform the TEI to NLM
+Merge the contents of the metadataFile into the NLM (see metadata/metadataSample.xml)